 Almost every company will need to borrow money at some point in its operation.
-Regardless of your company’s stage, external finance offers the liquidity you need to pay your bills, acquire new suppliers, and advertise your goods and services to new consumers.
+Regardless of your company’s stage, external finance offers the liquidity you need to pay your bills, acquire new suppliers and advertise your goods and services to new consumers.

-Both have their pros and cons.
-You may profit more from one than the other, or you may opt to employ a combination of the two to support your firm.
+Both asset-based and cash flow lending have their pros and cons.
+You may profit more from one than the other or opt to employ a combination of the two to support your firm.

 Cash flow loans have no notion of collateral and rely entirely on the company’s capacity to produce future income.
 The borrower’s credit rating is an essential factor in determining whether or not to provide cash flow-based loans.